RalphTan37/hotel-booking-system-app/README.md

    - Booking : Manages booking details, including check-in and check-out dates, customer information, and room selection.
    - Room : Represents room details, such as type, availability, and pricing.
    - UserAccount :Handles user authentication and profiles.

+### Architecture Overview:
+The application follows a modular architecture, separating concerns between the user interface, business logic, and data management.
+This design ensures maintainability and scalability as new features can be added with minimal impact on existing code.